 Amy Keller-Rempp, 2014

-The paintings depict several features of life in Fort McMurray, including the Northern Lights (Aurora Borealis), aviation, wildlife, and the Snye River, which has been a longstanding gateway to the community.
+As part of the Sky Dance Series, Amy Keller Rempp’s two paintings depict several features of life in Fort McMurray, including the Northern Lights (Aurora Borealis), aviation, wildlife, and the Snye River, which has been a longstanding gateway to the community.

 The paintings were produced by combining metal grinding with automotive airbrushing on aluminum panels.
 The artist began by grinding the picture into the metal panel, then airbrushing, applying clear coating, sanding, and polishing the piece to transform the metal into a glass-like mural.